Sweat equity: how it works and why it matters to startups

 Long-term incentives result in higher motivation, greater job satisfaction within the team and larger rewards for everyone at the end of the road.
 That means if you decide to go with sweat equity, make sure those who receive it understand the risks associated with this type of compensation—and that they’re fully onboard with your long term vision before signing anything.

-Vesting schedules
+Vesting conditions

-With vesting schedules, employees are given stock options upfront but the shares vest over a period of time, usually four years.
+With vesting conditions, employees are given stock options upfront but the shares vest over a period of time, usually four years.
 This way, employees remain loyal and show commitment to the company by steadily earning their shares of stock-based compensation.

 Equity pools

 Equity pools work much like vesting schedules—except instead of being allocated to individual employees, they’re placed into an equity pool where they accumulate until certain conditions (like milestones and revenue goals) are met.
 This way the whole team can benefit from their hard work in the long run.
+With a proper understanding of vesting schedules and equity pools under your belt, you can leverage sweat equity (and Cake!) to successfully launch your own business with confidence!

 Key considerations when structuring a sweat equity agreement